LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 - planning

 ---
 This week we completed sprint 1 of the project, looking at planning services across three councils.
-As well as user research interviews with 18 people there were stakeholder interviews with 6 staff in councils, and a stack of data gathering to get completed.
+As well as user research interviews with 18 members of the public there were stakeholder interviews with 6 staff in councils, and a stack of data gathering to get completed.

 ## Show and Tell